JianhuanZeng/Mario-Kart/README.md

 a Search AI instead of imitation learning.
 The item-using AI includes 3 parts: item detection by Decision Tree, Kart detection by Yolo and rule-based AI strategy. https://youtu.be/YtORFeG191s<br/>

+Note: The code version is not the newest<br/>

 For more detailed, see https://github.com/JianhuanZeng/Self-driving-Mario-Kart-AI/blob/master/SELF-DRIVE%20MARIO%20KART%20AI.pdf

 # Result